 - Peppers & Chilies

 - Seasonings (Pepper, Salt, Lemon Pepper, Seasoning Salt, Paprika, Garlic Powder)

-- Tabasco Sauce – Either sprinkle this in the egg mixture while it’s cooking, or drizzle a bit on the burrito when you’re wrapping it
+- Tabasco Sauce – Either sprinkle this in the egg mixture while it’s cooking, or drizzle a bit on the tortilla when you’re folding it

 Using Up Leftovers:

 If you already have leftover ham or sausage on hand and plan on preparing a bunch of burritos to freeze, don’t bother reheating the meat.
-Just cook up the eggs and veggies you want, toss in the cold meat to mix it up well then fill the burritos.
+Just make up the eggs and veggies you want, toss in the cold meat to mix it up well then fill the tortillas.

-Another easy way to fill them is to layer each cooked food item in the burrito then wrap (instead of mixing them all up and cooking together).
+Another easy way to fill them is to layer each cooked food item in the tortilla then fold it up (instead of mixing them all up and heating together).